SomaZ/Blender_ST_Armada_Tools/README.md

 # Blender Star Trek Armada Tools

 This is a blender addon for importing and exporting meshes for the games Star Trek: Armada and Star Trek: Armada II.
 Star Trek: Legacy uses a newer version of the engine and some files are potentially supported already, but isn't implemented.
-The current implementation only supports previewing Aramada I materials.
+The current implementation only supports previewing Armada I materials.
 Some of the Armada II material settings aren't implemented yet.

 **Please do not use this addon to copy or steal another creators work.
 Always ask for the creators permission.**